vezel-dev/novadrop/doc/game/data.md

 * Characters (i.e. `char16_t`) are UTF-16 and little endian.
 * Fields are laid out in the declared order with no implied padding anywhere.

+Please note that the format uses both zero-based and one-based array indexes in various, seemingly random places.

 ## Encryption

 Data center files are encrypted with the Rijndael algorithm in CFB mode, using